starkdg/Redis-AudioScout/README.md

 the starting position in the matched fingerprint.
 There is a function in the audiohash library to convert the position into number of seconds.

-Complexity is O(N + 2^P), where N is the length of the hasharray, and P is the number of toggles, or set bit positions in the toggle array.
+Complexity is O(N*2^P), where N is the length of the hasharray, and P is the number of toggles, or set bit positions in the toggle array.
 Each toggle array element will have the same number of set bit positions.